 Whichever activities on this list you choose to participate in, you will be doing a fair amount of walking.
 Comfortable walking shoes are recommended.

 The first three activities can be experienced without the need for any transportation other than your feet; they are just a few blocks from the port.
-The remaining ones require either an organized tour or taxi to reach.
+The remaining ones require an organized tour to reach.
 These will most likely be offered as shore excursions by whichever cruise line you sail with.
+Or, you can take a taxi on your own.

 Your cruise ship will probably offer excursions that include a visit to Centro Social, Cívico Y Cultural Riviera del Pacifico.
 But it’s so close to the port that you may prefer to walk there yourself.
 At press time the entrance fee was $2 USD.